biocore/pyqi/doc/scripts/pyqi_make_script.rst

 **Output:**

-The result of this script is a qcli template script.
+The result of this script is a pyqi template script.

 **Example usage:**